If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 5 Tips to Make Pancakes Fluffy

-Here are some tips to make sure you have amazing sourdough discarded pancakes every time.
+Here are 5 tips to make sure you have amazing sourdough pancakes every time.

 - Allow your milk and eggs to come to room temperature.
 If you’re worried about leaving milk out of the fridge, microwave it for 5-10 seconds to take the chill from it.
 Using cold milk and eggs will make your pancakes dense.